decentraland/adr/content/ADR-164-quests.poc.md

 In order to receive real time updates to keep the user updated on the quests they're interested, there are two options to handle the communication:
 - Use a socket (peek any protocol like WebSocket, WebRTC, WebTransport, QUIC, etc).
 - Use a HTTP polling mechanism.

+Having a bidirectional stream connection would allow users to receive updates async.

 ### Quest Model persistence